AlexanderWangY/OSC-Proximity-Documentation/docs/guide/getting-started.md

 ![Firebase2](/imgs/firebase2.png)

-10) Continue to the console and navigate to Build -> Firestore Database on the sidebar and click create database
+10) Continue to the Firebase console and navigate to Build > Firestore Database on the sidebar, and click create database.
 11) Select the nam5 server and continue.
 12) Start in test mode, click enable.
 13) Create two collections: "messages" and "users".
-When prompted for documents/data to populate the collections, randomly enter in some pseudo-data (This will not matter later on).
+When prompted for data to populate the collections, randomly enter in some pseudo-data (this will not matter later on, this information is formatted by our server).

-Now you're all done!!!!!!!!!!!!!!!!!!!!!!!!!!1111🎉 🎉 🎉 🎉
+Now your ready to start developing!!!!!!!!!!!!!!!!!!!!!!!!!!1111🎉 🎉 🎉 🎉

+Next, feel free to read through other parts of the documentation that intrests you, our codebase, and assign yourself to an issue that you want to work on!